wp-plugins/soundcloud-is-gold/readme.txt

 = 1.0.2 =
 * Fixed minor warnings
 * Made shortcode stronger/safer with shortcode_atts()
-* Set object mode to transparent until V1.1 is ready with all advance settings
+* Set object mode to transparent until V1.1 is ready with new advance settings.
+* Made all shortcode attributes lowercase (autoPlay is now autoplay, playerType is now playertype). sorry about that but it's needed.

 = 1.0.1 =
 * Fixed shortode using echo instead of return (silly I know).
 This caused the shortcode to be outputted at the top of the post instead of it's position in the post.
 Thanks raceyblood for spotting it.